MTV (Philippines, 2014–2017): MTV Halo-Halo

 MTV Halo-Halo was a Philippine music video television program owned by MTV Pinoy.
 The show, which played OPM (original Pilipino music) and international music, was launched on February 14, 2014, jointly with MTV Pinoy.

 On December 1, 2014, as part of the all-new MTV Pinoy line-up, they also launched a spin-off called MTV Halo-Halo Hits which played hit songs continuously with no VJs.
 On December 31, 2016, MTV Halo-Halo ended its final broadcast, along with the entirety of MTV Pinoy, and was reverted to MTV Southeast Asia.

-MTV Pinoy's Past VJs
+MTV Pinoy's Past Video Jockeys (VJs)

-The new VJs have been introduced in this new MTV format.
-All of them are talents of Viva.
+The new VJs have been introduced in this MTV format.